 Establishing Eligibility for Academic Accommodations

 If you received accommodations in school through an IEP or 504 plan, or if you did not receive accommodations in school but believe you have a disability that could affect your college work, you may be eligible to receive academic accommodations at Lawrence.
-Read the information on this website and contact the Accessibility Services Coordinator for assistance.
+Read the information on this website and contact the Accessibility Services Specialist for assistance.

 Differences between high school and college